 World Economic Forum

 International trade and global value chains have been critical for both the wealth of nations and the reduction of geopolitical tensions.
 The distribution of production around the world has fuelled globalization while gradually reducing the gap between developed and developing countries.
 International trade has made the world economically more balanced and inclusive.
 Yet, still more remains to be done, and the poorest nations continue to capture a very limited share of global trade.
+Archaic processes pose a significant obstacle for small and medium-sized enterprises (SMEs) and trade with emerging markets.
 Participating in international markets and value chains requires reducing trade barriers and establishing seamless processes at the core of an effective and efficient cross-border ecosystem.
 Improving border processes and systems has become even more important because trade growth is slower compared to historical highs, thus limiting its potential contribution to jobs, opportunity and economic growth.
 Experiments have shown that the current situation at many borders could be vastly improved.

 With the rise of technologies, such as the internet of things (IoT), blockchain and artificial intelligence, the means to facilitate international trade are growing, too.
 Digitalization and advanced technologies have the potential to significantly reduce processing times and the cost of cross-border movements of goods.
 Transforming paper-based documentation into electronic formats and applying smart tools and technologies help to reduce trade barriers, particularly for small businesses and companies in higher- risk developing countries.
 The single window has demonstrated the dramatic improvements that can be achieved through digitization.
 However, the real potential lies in the combination and interplay of various technologies, advanced analytics for better decision-making, the IoT for better supply chain visibility, and artificial intelligence for mitigating money-laundering and other risks.